Tracking becomes governable.

 Define

-At the top, analytics is defined explicitly:
+At the top, tracking is defined explicitly:

 • event formats